The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 \subsubsection{Nonlinear Dynamics in a Paul trap.
 Conclusions}

-We have performed a qualitative investigation of the dynamical stability of an ion confined within a nonlinear quadrupole Paul trap, with anharmonicity resulting from the presence of higher order terms in the series expansion of the electric potential \cite{Mih10b}.
+We perform a qualitative investigation of the dynamical stability of an ion confined in a nonlinear quadrupole Paul trap, with anharmonicity resulting from the presence of higher order terms in the series expansion of the electric potential \cite{Mih10b}.
 The system exhibits a strongly nonlinear character.
-Regular and chaotic regions of motion are emphasized within ion dynamics.
+Regular and chaotic regions of motion are emphasized for the ion dynamics.
 System dynamics is chaotic when long-term behaviour is aperiodic.
 For particular initial conditions some of the solutions obtained present a certain degree of periodicity, although the dynamics is irregular.
-The damped parametric oscillator exhibits fractal properties and complex chaotic orbits.
-Chaotic (fractal) attractors were identified for particular solutions of the equation of motion.
+The damped parametric oscillator \cite{Zela20b} exhibits fractal properties and complex chaotic orbits.
+Chaotic (fractal) attractors are identified for particular solutions of the equation of motion.
 The motion on the strange attractor exhibits sensitive dependence on initial conditions.
-This means that two trajectories starting very close together will rapidly diverge from each other, and will exhibit utterly different behaviour thereafter.
+This means that two trajectories starting very close together will rapidly diverge from each other and will exhibit entirely different behaviour thereafter.
 Strange attractors are often fractal sets \cite{Stee14, Stro15}.

 Global changes in the state of a physical system are generally described by means of dynamical maps.
 Illustrative examples span classical nonlinear systems undergoing transitions to chaos.
-Ref. \cite{Schind13} suggests a model that extends the concept of dynamical maps to a many-body system, where both coherent and dissipative elements are taken into consideration.
-The stroboscopic dynamics of a complex many-body spin model is analyzed using a universal trapped ion quantum simulator.
-Experimental errors are discussed and experimental protocols are devised to mitigate against.
+Ref. \cite{Schi13} suggests a model that extends the concept of dynamical maps to a many-body system, where both coherent and dissipative elements are taken into consideration.
+The stroboscopic dynamics of a complex many-body spin model is analyzed by using a universal trapped ion quantum simulator.
+Experimental errors are discussed and novel experimental protocols are devised to mitigate against them.